 This item appears in the following Collection(s)

 Showing items related by title, author, creator and subject.

-Moreno, Lorena; Briñol, Pablo; Petty, Richard E.
+Metacognitive confidence can increase but also decrease performance in academic settings Moreno, Lorena; Briñol, Pablo; Petty, Richard E.

 Attitudes and attitude certainty guiding pro-social behaviour as a function of perceived elaboration Moreno, Lorena; Requero, Blanca; Santos, David; Paredes, Borja; Briñol, Pablo; Petty, Richard E.